ZhiruiFeng/CarsMemory/README.md

 * Ingestion and join data of different type
 * Computer vision and multi-sensor fusion in processing
-* Management of media data with various annotations
+* Management of media data with various annotation
+* Need to cut video (from batch and stream) into piece and take care the storage.

 ## MVP and more